 Saturation and Neutral Colours

-Saturation is a measure of the intensity of a colour’s hue (aka colour family, like red vs blue).
-We might describe acid green as an intense or highly saturated colour, and describe khaki green as a muted, dull, or less saturated colour.
+Saturation is a measure of the intensity of a colour’s hue.
+Think of hue as describing the overall colour family, like red vs blue.
+We might describe acid green as an intense or highly saturated colour, and describe khaki green as a muted, dull, or less saturated colour, but they both are green in hue.
 In the diagram below, the top row contains examples of highly saturated colours.
 The examples on the bottom row are somewhat less saturated versions of those colours.

 We use the term neutral colour to describe colours that don’t really seem to have a distinct hue – beige, brown, cream, taupe, ivory, grey, etc. Neutrals are considered inoffensive, even bland colours, that can easily be paired with stronger colours to create harmonious colour schemes.
 The majority of human skin and hair colours are various shades of browns and tans, and most of us treat skin and hair as neutral colours that will look okay with any colour of clothing or decor, or for our miniatures, paint colour schemes.*

 You can see some examples of neutral colours below.
 The bottom row are colours I sampled from hair colours, and the second from the bottom I sampled from skin colours.
 I sampled these colours from snapshots in my phone photos, not possibly manipulated studio photos.

 Pure white, pure black, and the neutral grey colours you can mix with them are true neutral colours.
 They are completely desaturated of any colour.** They do cooperate with any other colour, but since they don’t really occur in nature, they can look artificial or too bland in some contexts.

 Monochrome colour schemes suit some miniatures perfectly, and are a useful exercise for painters.